afontana1/critical-thinking/README.md

 > “In our reasonings concerning matter of fact, there are all imaginable degrees of assurance, from the highest certainty to the lowest species of moral evidence.
 A wise man, therefore, proportions his belief to the evidence.”

 > “...no testimony is sufficient to establish a miracle, unless the testimony be of such a kind, that its falsehood would be more miraculous, than the fact, which it endeavors to establish.”

+**Jonathan Swift**
+> “Falsehood flies, and truth comes limping after it, so that when men come to be undeceived, it is too late; the jest is over, and the tale hath had its effect: like a man, who hath thought of a good repartee when the discourse is changed, or the company parted; or like a physician, who hath found out an infallible medicine, after the patient is dead.”

 **[Alfred Henrye Lloyd: The Will to Doubt](https://en.wikipedia.org/wiki/Alfred_Henry_Lloyd)**
 > "We would often hide it from others, not to say from ourselves, but it is there, and we all know it to be there.
 Though many fear doubt, and try to keep it hidden and locked away, the confession of doubt is in fact the beginning of philosophy.Fear is a chief motivator of dogmatism, and dogmatic people are slaves to their fears.
 This is not genuine confidence.
 But doubt is not the road to atheism; in fact, doubt is part of a very difficult road to theism."